FAQs – Home Air Conditioning Information

 What does my warranty cover?

-Under the standard factory warranty, Carrier covers parts that fail during the warranty period due to defect in the part.
+Under the standard factory warranty, Carrier covers parts that fail during the warranty period due to defects in the part.
 The warranty does not cover labor.
-A warranty certificate was included with your homeowner information packet, and is specific to the model numbers, serial numbers and installation dates of your products.
+A warranty certificate was included with your homeowner information packet and is specific to the model numbers, serial numbers, and installation dates of your products.
 If you cannot find your warranty certificate, Ocean State Air Conditioning & Heating will also be able to provide you with the information.

 What is the life expectancy of my unit?

 Dependable Carrier products are among the longest-lasting heating and cooling products available.
 For your specific equipment, there are many variables that affect life expectancy, and of course, the regularity of routine maintenance.